-You are viewing a Writing Team Lesson Set Summary --which is open to the public.
-Unlike our public lesson forums, the Team's lesson plans are written for our amazing supporting members who make possible this site and special resources like this set.
-Become a Supporting Member today!
+You are viewing a Writing Team Lesson Set Summary, which is "open" to the public—everyone can view it.
+Unlike our public lesson forums, the lesson plans themselves are only open to our amazing Supporting Members—who make possible this site and its special resources like this set of lessons.
+Become a Supporting Member today and gain access to amazing resources!
+(For only $45 a year!)

 Rotation.org Writing Team